-2. VUL Discretion: If the forecast is uncertain, the Park Board may leave fields open with a 'user discretion' warning, meaning we can make the decision.
+2. VUL Discretion: If the forecast is uncertain, fields may be left open with "User Discretion", meaning we can make the decision.
 If we expect fields to be unplayable, we will cancel games by the following times:

 - 2:00pm for weekday games (same day)

 - 3:00pm on Friday for Saturday games

 - 6:00pm on Saturday for Sunday games

 - On weekends, if fields are playable but the weather worsens overnight, we try to check in the morning and post an update 1 hour before game time, but this is not always possible.

 3. Captains Judgement: In all cases, captains must use good judgment at the fields and cancel games if appropriate.
 We will hold teams responsible if fields are damaged.

 a) Grass fields are considered unplayable and must NOT be used when:

 - the field is saturated (i.e. visible puddles, squishes when you walk, large muddy areas), or